jotaajunior/adonis-rabbit/README.md

 ## Usage

-Once the the Setup steps have been completed, you should be able to use Adonis RabbitMQ.
+Once the setup steps have been completed, you should be able to use Adonis RabbitMQ.

 ### Notes

 You don't need to create a connection or a channel, Adonis RabbitMQ will handle it automatically for you as soon as you invoke any publishing function.

-Anyway, you can still use `await Rabbit.getChannel()` to get direct access to the amqp's `Channel` instance, if the Channel doesn't exists, it'll be created.
+Anyway, you can still use `await Rabbit.getChannel()` to get direct access to the amqp's `Channel` instance, if the channel doesn't exist, it'll be created.

 You can also use `await Rabbit.getConnection()` to get direct access to the amqp's `Connection` instance.
 The connection will be established during the Adonis boot.